 The single most important thing you can do to ensure a nice lawn for years to come is proper soil prep.
 Consider using a reputable landscape professional to help.

-- For best results we recommend at least 6 inches of fertile topsoil.
+- While sod can grow in as little as 2 inches of topsoil, we recommend 4 – 6 inches of good topsoil for the best, long term, results.
 Mixing some good compost into the soil is also recommended.

 - Rake the soil to a nice even grade while making sure there is a gentle slope away from any buildings.
 It may be necessary to rake out the soil more than once because some areas will settle more than others.